BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_07.md

 <div class="spoilerDiv">
   <div class="spoilerText" style="display:none">
     The solution: Since we know the values of Togetic and Espeon, we can conclude Cleffa is 2.
-We know that we will need to knock out at least one Umbral Pokémon but not both... so knocking out one Mismagius leads to an Umbral total of 7.
+We know that we will need to knock out at least one Umbral Pokemon but not both... so knocking out one Mismagius leads to an Umbral total of 7.
 To the Anomalous total down from 12, then, we'll need to knock out Cleffa and Espeon.
   </div>
   <a display="initial" class="spoilerBtn" title="Click to show/hide content" type="button">Click for the solution to this floor</a>
 </div>